nrwl/nx/docs/angular/cli/affected-libs.md

 # affected:libs

-Print libraries affected by changes
+Print or run task for libraries affected by changes

 ## Usage